Introduction

 Overcoming challenges: Each new belt is proof of their dedication.

-Learning self-defense: Knowing they can protect themselves boosts self esteem.
+Learning self-defense: Knowing they can protect themselves boosts self-esteem.

 Recognition and praise: Instructors acknowledge their efforts and achievements.